-Thirty-four of the 2,027 community samples (1.68%) system-wide tested positive for total coliform during the month of November.
-Nine of the 611 Shared Community/MWRA samples (1.47%) tested positive for total coliform (eight from Malden & one from Chelsea).
-One sample (Framingham, 11/21) tested positive for E.coli.
-Repeat samples did not confirm for total coliform or E.coli, thus, no Level Assessment is required.
-Malden had greater than 5.0% of their samples that were total coliform positive in November and, therefore, is required to conduct a Level 2 Assessment since this is another occurrence within a rolling 12-month period.
-Bedford and Hanscom AFB had more than one positive total coliform sample in November and, therefore, are required to conduct a Level 2 Assessment since this is another occurrence within a rolling 12-month period.
-Only 3.3% of the Fully Served community samples had chlorine residuals lower than 0.2 mg/L.
+Nine of the 2,148 community samples (0.42%) system-wide tested positive for total coliform during the month of December.
+Two of the 661 MWRA samples (0.30%) tested positive for total coliform.
+Hanscom AFB had more than one positive total coliform sample in December and, therefore, is required to conduct a Level 2 Assessment since this is another occurrence within a rolling 12-month period.
+No sample tested positive for E.coli.
+Only 1.5% of the Fully Served community samples had chlorine residuals lower than 0.2 mg/L.